zealous-ideal-monk/zealous-ideal-monk/README.md

 - 💞️ I’m looking to collaborate on Web3 projects, hackathons, and cross-platform app development ideas.
 - 📫 How to reach me: harshil.3690@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have experience in stand-up comedy and know five languages: English, Hindi, Bhojpuri, Gujarati, and German!
+- ⚡ Fun fact: I have experience in stand-up comedy and know five languages: English, Hindi, Bhojpuri, Gujarati, and German
 - 🎓 I’m a B.Tech 2nd-year student specializing in CSE Core at SRM University, Delhi-NCR.
 - 🛠️ I’m proficient in building frontends with HTML, CSS, JavaScript, and Tailwind, and backends using Python.
 - 🏆 I’ve participated in various hackathons including HashHacks by DU and Smart India Hackathon.